spring-guides/gs-rest-service/gs-rest-service.md

 The @EnableWebMvc annotation turns on annotation-oriented Spring MVC.
 And we've also annotated the configuration class with @ComponentScan to have it look for components (including controllers) in the org.springframework.hello package.
 As it turns out, classes that are annotated with @Configuration are also discovered by component scanning, so we had to specify an exclude filter to keep it from discovering and using our configuration class a second time.

-With configuration details completed, now it's time to start writing code for our endpoint.

 Creating a Representation Class
 -------------------------------
+With the essential Spring MVC configuration out of the way, it's time to get to the nuts and bolts of our REST endpoint by creating a resource representation class and an endpoint controller.

 Before we get too carried away with building the endpoint controller, we need to give some thought to what our API will look like.

 What we want is to handle GET requests for /hello-world, optionally with a name query parameter.
 In response to such a request, we'd like to send back JSON looking something like this: